halifox/dart_bit_buffer/README.md

   - `order`: The bit order, `BitOrder.MSBFirst` means most significant bit first, `BitOrder.LSBFirst` means least significant bit first, default is `MSBFirst`.
 - `putUnsignedBigInt(BigInt value, {int binaryDigits = 128, BitOrder order})`: Write an unsigned BigInt value into the buffer.
   - `binaryDigits`: The number of binary digits for the unsigned BigInt, default is 128 bits.
   - `order`: The bit order, `BitOrder.MSBFirst` means most significant bit first, `BitOrder.LSBFirst` means least significant bit first, default is `MSBFirst`.
+- `putIntList(List<int> value, {int binaryDigits = 8, BitOrder order = BitOrder.MSBFirst})`: Write a list of integers into the buffer.
+  - `value`: The list of integers to write.
+  - `binaryDigits`: The number of binary digits for each integer, default is 8 bits.
+  - `order`: The bit order, `BitOrder.MSBFirst` means most significant bit first, `BitOrder.LSBFirst` means least significant bit first, default is `MSBFirst`.
+- `putStringByUtf8(String value, {int binaryDigits = 8, BitOrder order = BitOrder.MSBFirst})`: Write a UTF-8 encoded string into the buffer.
+  - `value`: The string to write.
+  - `binaryDigits`: The number of binary digits for each character, default is 8 bits.
+  - `order`: The bit order, `BitOrder.MSBFirst` means most significant bit first, `BitOrder.LSBFirst` means least significant bit first, default is `MSBFirst`.

 ### BitBufferReader